GABAA α2 agonist and GABAA α1 partial agonist in vitro (Ki values are 14 and 121 nM respectively). Exhibits non-sedative anxiolytic activity in vivo.

 Citations are publications that use Tocris products.

 Currently there are no citations for TCS 1205.
 Do you know of a great paper that uses TCS 1205 from Tocris?
-If so please let us know.
+Please let us know.

 Reviews for TCS 1205